Ouri028/VTray/README.md

 - [x] Supported on Windows
 - [x] Supported on Linux
 - [x] Supported on MacOS
+- [x] Menu items can be checked/unchecked
-- [ ] Menu items can be checked and/or disabled
+- [ ] Menu items can be enabled/disabled
 - [ ] Allow menus to have their own icons
 - [ ] Allow submenus within menus